Article Tag Cloud

 </html>

-The file with this code is to be saved with .php extension.
-If it is placed on PHP enabled server and loaded in the browser, it shows the output as Inside PHP.
-The first thing to be noted in the above sample is that the PHP code is written within php tag and the php statement ends with a semicolon. “echo” keyword is used to output a string.
+The file with this code is to be saved with a.php extension.
+If it is placed on a PHP enabled server and loaded into the browser, it shows the output as Inside PHP.
+The first thing to be noted in the above sample is that the PHP code is written within a php tag and the php statement ends with a semicolon.
+The “echo” keyword is used to output a string.
 It is not actually a function, but a language construct.

-Variable in PHP can be declared with $ sign added at the beginning, also they are case sensitive.
-For e.g. if you plan to use a string welcome with a value, you should create it as: $welcome=”Hello Good Morning”.
-But for defining Constants no dollar sign is needed.
+Variables in PHP can be declared with a $ sign added at the beginning.
+They are also case sensitive.
+For example, if you plan to use a string welcome with a value, you should create it as: $welcome=”Hello Good Morning”.
+But for defining Constants, no dollar sign is needed.
 It can be done as follows:

 define (“PI”, 3.14);